markify/deluxe-products/README.md

 # responsivedesign-html

-create a fully detailed responsive web page
-lots of detailed using different techniques in css
+create a fully detailed design with responsive media queries lots of detailed using different techniques in css